Social Justice in Child Welfare

 (Originally published August 2020)

-This Sounding Board is the third of four commentaries on social justice issues in child welfare.
+This Sounding Board is the third in a series of commentaries on social justice issues in child welfare.
 The first commentary, “A Social Justice Agenda in Child Welfare,” discussed poverty, race, use of power and caste in their application to child welfare policy and practice.
 Last month’s commentary addressed the preference in the Adoption and Safe Family Act (ASFA) for adoption over reunification and the potential for increasing safe reunifications created by programmatic innovations of the past 10-15 years.
 This Sounding Board continues the discussion around needed revisions to ASFA and the resources required to increase reunification rates while decreasing re-entry into care of reunified children.
 I also argue that permanent planning law and practice in the U.S. has been influenced by extreme income inequality and the country’s caste/class system which exemplifies vast differences in income, wealth and opportunities among children and families.

 Income inequality and social injustice